Thomas Allen Harris

 Thomas Allen Harris is an American interdisciplinary artist who explores family, identity, and spirituality in a participatory practice.
 Since 1990, Harris has remixed archives from multiple origins throughout his work, challenging hierarchy within historical narratives through the use of documentary and research methodologies that center vernacular image and collaboration.
 He is currently a professor of film and media studies and African-American studies at Yale University.

 His most recent project is the television show Family Pictures USA, which examines neighborhoods and cities of the United States through the lens of family photographs, collaborative performances, and personal testimony sourced from their communities.

 Early life and education

 Harris was born in 1962.
 He was raised in the Bronx.
 His brother is artist Lyle Ashton Harris.
-His stepfather was South African activist B. Pule Leinaeng.
+His stepfather was South African activist Benjamin Pule Leinaeng.
 He spent part of his childhood in Tanzania, where he attended a local school.

 Harris graduated from Harvard University with a biology degree in 1984.
 Although initially planning to go to medical school, he fell in love with film while on a fellowshipin Europe.